-Following meetings held up to now with the Railway advisory group, the Management board has undertaken to work with railway undertakings on the following four subjects, with the ultimate aim to implement news measures to improve railway service:
+Following meetings held up to now with the Railway undertaking Advisory Group (RAG), the Management board has undertaken to work with railway undertakings on the following four subjects, with the ultimate aim to implement news measures to improve railway service:

-- infrastructure charges and railway undertaking costs; - infrastructure upgrade (loading gauge in a first step, then longer trains along the whole corridor); - cross border acceptance to border stations; - coordination of works. - The Management board will set up and regularly update an action plan in which will be listed the main barriers to the development of rail freight and the measures to reduce them, as discussed with the RAG
+- infrastructure charges and railway undertaking costs; - infrastructure upgrade (loading gauge in a first step, then longer trains along the whole corridor); - cross border interoperability; - coordination of works.

+The Management board will set up and regularly update an action plan in which will be listed the main barriers to the development of rail freight and the measures to reduce them, as discussed with the RAG.